integrations/terraform-provider-github/website/docs/r/repository_file.html.markdown

 * `commit_author` - (Optional) Committer author name to use. **NOTE:** GitHub app users may omit author and email information so GitHub can verify commits as the GitHub App.
 This maybe useful when a branch protection rule requires signed commits.

-* `commit_email` - (Optional) Committer email address to use. **NOTE:** Github app users may omit author and email information so github can verify commits as the Github App.
-This is useful when a branch protection rule requires signed commits.
+* `commit_email` - (Optional) Committer email address to use. **NOTE:** GitHub app users may omit author and email information so GitHub can verify commits as the GitHub App.
+This may be useful when a branch protection rule requires signed commits.

 * `commit_message` - (Optional) Commit message when adding or updating the managed file.